Australian Open: Brady wins all-American affair to reach semis

+Jennifer Brady moved through to her second grand slam semi-final after rallying past countrywoman Jessica Pegula 4-6 6-2 6-1 at the Australian Open.

-Unseeded American Pegula claimed the opening set in hot conditions in Melbourne, but 22nd seed Brady fought back to reign supreme.
+Unseeded American Pegula claimed the opening set in hot conditions in Melbourne on Wednesday, but 22nd seed Brady fought back to reign supreme.

 Brady will now contest a second major semi, having also featured in the US Open's final four last year, with Ash Barty's quarter-final conqueror Karolina Muchova next up at Melbourne Park.